OpenLiberty/open-liberty-deep-dive/README.md

 You'll see that this turns metrics authentication on and sets up some simple security required for securing/accessing the metrics endpoint.
 Note, this configuration really is **NOT FOR PRODUCTION**, it's simply aiming to show how to override, or provide new, server configuration.

-If you're on a unix-based OS, in the `open-liberty-masterclass/start/coffee-shop` directory, run the `coffee-shop` container:
+If you're on a unix-based OS, in the `open-liberty-deep-dive/start/coffee-shop` directory, run the `coffee-shop` container:

 ```
-docker run -d -p 9080:9080 -p 9445:9443 --network=masterclass-net --name=coffee-shop \
+docker run -d -p 9080:9080 -p 9445:9443 --network=deep-dive-net --name=coffee-shop \
   -e default_barista_base_url='http://barista:9081' \
   -e default_http_port=9080 \
   -e default_https_port=9443 \
-  -v $(pwd)/configDropins/overrides:/opt/ol/wlp/usr/servers/defaultServer/configDropins/overrides masterclass:coffee-shop
+  -v $(pwd)/configDropins/overrides:/opt/ol/wlp/usr/servers/defaultServer/configDropins/overrides deep-dive:coffee-shop
 ```

 The above relies on `pwd` to fill in the docker volume source path.
-If you're on Windows, replace `$(pwd)` with the absolute path to the `open-liberty-masterclass/start/coffee-shop` directory in the above command.
+If you're on Windows, replace `$(pwd)` with the absolute path to the `open-liberty-deep-dive/start/coffee-shop` directory in the above command.

 You should see the following message as the server is starting if you look at the logs: